LestaD/ES6-Decorators/README.md

 }
 ```

-You can mark your deprecated methods with `@deprecated()`.
+You can mark your deprecated methods with `@Deprecated('description')`.
 And when you call your deprecated method in console you will see the warning.

 ```es6
 class APIv6 extends APIBase {